avishek-mondal/digital-garden/docs/blog/posts/deep_learning/Some notes from implementing model agnostic meta learning.md

 ```

 Graph for when `create_graph=False`

 ![alt text](../../images/torch_viz_with_create_graph=False.png)

 Graph for when `create_graph=True`

 ![alt text](../../images/torch_viz_with_create_graph=True.png)

-you can see that there is an extra branch coming out of the `CloneBackward0` node, representing PyTorch keeping track of the computation graph from the inner gradients to the original tensor `x`.
+You can see that there is an extra branch coming out of the `CloneBackward0` node, representing PyTorch keeping track of the computation graph from the inner gradients to the original tensor `x`.